Mosque of Amir al-Maridani: Restorations

+A major restoration and rehabilitation project was begun in 2018 by the Egyptian government in collaboration with the Aga Khan Cultural Services-Egypt (part of the Aga Khan Development Network), and scheduled to last until 2020.
+It focused on restoring the prayer hall and aimed to integrate the mosque into a tourist route along the Darb al-Ahmar district.
+The initial estimated cost of the project was E£30 million, financed by the European Union.
+The first phase of the project, including restoration of the prayer hall and the eastern parts of the mosque, was completed in June 2021.
+The second phase began 2022.
+The mosque was re-opened with an official ceremony on 28 May 2024.

+Architecture

+Layout

 The Mosque of Amir al-Maridani is built with both hypostyle and riwaq plans, similar to the sultan's mosque in the Citadel, with a dome above the mihrab and three axial entrances.
 The mosque is not rectangular, however, because of the constraints of urban construction.
 Specifically, the northeastern corner was built so that it would not encroach upon Tabanna Street nor a neighboring small lane.
 It is not, however, as irregular as some mosques in urban Cairo, such as Ulmas' Mosque.
-Notably, the only reference for the start of construction comes from the foundation: a band of inscription at the mosque's west entrance suggests that the mosque went under construction in 739/1338–9.